Greatest Hits Radio Lancashire: History

 Networking at the station was introduced in late 2001 when mid-morning, evening and overnight shows from Magic 105.4 in London begun simulcasting.
 Towards the end of 2002, listeners were told to contact a special hotline to voice their views about what they think of the station.
 Around the same time, forthcoming changes to the station were announced such as new programming, a broader music policy and introducing dedicated newsreaders (rather than the local presenters having to be newsreaders, as was the case for a few months).
 These changes came into effect on Monday 6 January 2003.
 More locally produced programming was introduced although output from Newcastle, Manchester and Liverpool continued to feature in the station's schedule.

 From July 2006, more networking was introduced across the Northern Magic AM network which meant only 4 hours a day was to be presented from the local studios, between 06:00 and 10:00am.
 In April 2012 Magic 999, inline with the majority of other Magic North stations, dropped local weekend breakfast shows.

 Between March 2013 and December 2014, weekday breakfast was syndicated from Piccadilly Magic 1152 in Manchester.
 No programming originates from local studios in Preston, apart from local news and traffic bulletins.

 On 5 January 2015, Magic 999 was rebranded as Rock FM 2 as part of a revamp of the Bauer network and all programming is networked with the other Bauer AM stations in the North although local news, weather and travel continue to be broadcast as opt-outs during the day.
 Despite the station's new name, it does not broadcast on FM.

 On 7 January 2019, Rock FM 2 was rebranded again as Greatest Hits Radio.

-In February 2021, Bauer announced it would close GHR's medium-wave service on 999 kHz by the end of April 2021, marking the end of 47 years of broadcasting on the former AM frequency for Red Rose Radio.
+In February 2021, Bauer announced it would close GHR's medium-wave service on 999 kHz by the end of April 2021.
+This brought to an end of 47 years of broadcasting on the former AM frequency for Red Rose Radio.